 Centenarians!
 We seek to honor all those residents of Lake County who have turned 100 years old this year.
 Visit our centenarian page to learn how to receive a beautiful Centenarian Certificate from the Council on Aging, along with name and birthdate recognition in our quarterly newspaper, “Bridge."

 Donations needed!
 The Home Equipment Lending Program (H.E.L.P.) is in need of donations.
 If you have medical equipment that you can no longer use, please consider donating to our program.
 All donated equipment is cleaned, safety checked, and made available to lend, free of charge, to individuals aged 60 and over.
 Donated items should be clean and in good condition.
 Please click here for more information.

 Free Computer Classes- Today, web-savvy seniors are embracing email, blogs and the whole world of information at their fingertips through personal computers.
 In fact, people over 60 are the fastest growing segment of computer and internet users.
-Make a New Year’s resolution to join them in 2015!
-Visit our training page to learn about free classes coming in January.
+Visit our training page to learn about free computer classes.